sinclairzx81/typebox/readme.md

 const E = Value.Parse(Type.String(), undefined)    // throws AssertError
 ```

-You can override the order in which functions are are run, or omit functions entirely in the following way.
+You can override the order in which functions are run, or omit functions entirely using the following.

 ```typescript
 // Runs no functions.